testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 Since our DSL is built with Python, creating security statements is similar to writing Python scripts.
-Let's go through the basic DSL concepts in next sections.
+Let's go through the basic DSL concepts in the next sections.

 ## System Hosts, Services, and Connections

-As shown in the above examples, a security statement starts with a call to method `Builder.new()`.
+As shown in the above examples, a security statement starts with a call to the method `Builder.new()`.
 This call takes the system's name as an argument and returns a _system_ object, which represents the entire IoT system from the devices, and backend services to the mobile applications and networks.

 Once the system object is created, you can begin defining the various network _hosts_ (sometimes called components or nodes).
 These hosts may include any of the following: